makerdao/mips/MIPX/MIP46.md

 To counteract this growing complexity, an intermediate set of groups is proposed, which will take responsibility for analyzing and evaluating parameter settings in the context of the wider ecosystem.

-MIPX proposes a framework for these groups to form in a consistent and transparent way.
+MIP46 proposes a framework for these groups to form in a consistent and transparent way.

 In order to avoid introducing further governance work, it is proposed that these groups can form organically without requiring a governance vote.
 Instead, they need only follow certain requirements laid out in this MIP in order to be recognized as a Parameter Proposal Group.
 In the event that these groups become more widespread, a ratification requirement can be introduced.